willxxy/any-cuda/README.md

 - BASE_PATH is your absolute path to the directory you want to download your cuda files to.
 - EXPORT_BASHRC can be optionally set to 1 if you want to automatically configure your bash file and source it (I recommend this).

+Make sure to allow permissions for install_cuda.sh!
+You can do this by

+`chmod +x install_cuda.sh`

 This should work for most cases (I have tried it many times and always works).
 If there are any exceptions please don't hesitate to submit an issue!